snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 has data for two groups at one time period before the intervention and one time period after.
 This reflects a pre-post with control design.

+The counterfactual assumption in this study design is that the outcome would have changed in the invention group in the same manner as the control group absent the intervention.